nantunes/pentaho-viz-sandbox/docs/platform/visual/samples/bar-d3-sandbox/index.md

 Open `index.html` in a browser.
 You should see the result of the average operation: `The result is 1002566.2857142857`.

-This page will show the simplest (and kind of useless) visualization: a calculator, which just displays the result of aggregating the values of one column of a dataset.
+The page shows the simplest (and kind of useless) visualization: a calculator, which just displays the result of aggregating the values of one column of a dataset.